-Exploring Creation with Zoology 3: Land Animals of the Sixth Day is part of the award-winning Young Explorer Series–voted the #1 homeschool science curriculum for over 11 years in a row.
+Exploring Creation with Zoology 3: Land Animals of the Sixth Day is part of the award-winning Young Explorer Series.

 Exploring Creation with Zoology 3 Textbook